OrdnanceSurvey/Boundary-Line-stylesheets/Geopackage stylesheets/ESRI stylesheets (LYR)/README.md

 **1.**  Fork or [download](https://github.com/OrdnanceSurvey/Boundary-Line-stylesheets/archive/master.zip) the contents of this repository

-**2.**  Navigate to the stylesheets folder and the directory that matches your data format, stylesheet format and style preference and copy all the ESRI Layer files into the same directory as your Boundary-Line ESRI Shapefile data
+**2.**  Navigate to the stylesheets folder and the directory that matches your data format, stylesheet format and style preference and copy all the ESRI Layer files into the same directory as your Boundary-Line Geopackage data

 **2.**  Open a new blank map in ArcMap